BOARD OF DIRECTORS

 Lindsay Bunce

-With nearly 20 years of experience in the sustainability sector, including a diversity of leadership, advisory, change management, and governance roles, Lindsay Bunce recently joined Simon Fraser University as the new Associate Director of Sustainability.
+Lindsay brings over 20 years of experience in the sustainability sector, including a diversity of leadership, advisory, change management, and governance roles to the Leading Change board.
+Lindsay currently facilitates strategic sustainability and climate action initiatives across Simon Fraser University’s three campuses and beyond.
+She is happiest when she is navigating complex challenges, bringing collaborators together and supporting systems-focused approaches.
 In her most recent role as Executive Director of EcoSchools Canada, Lindsay oversaw all aspects of a dynamic and growing non-profit, was responsible for spearheading EcoSchools Canada’s national expansion, and represented Canada in the international Foundation for Environmental Education (FEE) network.
-In 2019, Lindsay also led the design of a first-of-its-kind integrated digital platform to support educators and youth as they evaluate, track, benchmark, and report on local environmental learning and climate action.
+She is a fan of delicious food, clever design, and good dogs.

 Laura Corrales